BBNaija 2022 finale: Phyna emerges winner of season 7 edition

-BBNaija 2022 Finale: Phyna Emerges Winner of Season 7, Bryann Second Runner-up
+BBNaija 2022 Finale: Phyna Emerges Winner of Season 7, Bryann First Runner-up

 - Popular Nigerian reality TV show BBNaija reality show came to an end on Sunday, October 2nd, as Phyna emerged the winner of the season 7 edition